LHEIDLI T’ENNEH TERRITORY (PRINCE GEORGE, B.C.)—The BC First Nations Justice Council (BCFNJC) and the Prince George RCMP have signed a...

 Help is just a call, text or email away.

-The BC First Nations Justice Council operates nine Indigenous Justice Centres across BC and a Virtual Centre, helping with family and criminal law issues.
+The BC First Nations Justice Council operates fifteen Indigenous Justice Centres across BC and a Virtual Centre, helping with family and criminal law issues.

 Learn MoreJudges must consider the unique circumstances of Indigenous people in court, known as Gladue rights.